Body Image & Eating: The Basics

 We still don’t fully understand what leads to disordered eating but we do know it is a combination of factors such as:

-- High expectations to succeed in all aspects of life
+- high expectations to succeed in all parts of life

-- Coping with difficult problems and stress in life
+- dealing with problems and stress in life

-- Having friends who engage in unhealthy weight control
+- friends who engage in unhealthy weight control

-- Involvement in an activity or sport that puts a lot of emphasis on weight or size (modeling, ballet, wrestling)
+- taking part in an activity or sport that puts a lot of emphasis on weight or size (modeling, ballet, wrestling)

-What you can do if you’ve been experiencing body image and eating concerns
+What you can do if you’re experiencing body image and eating concerns

 Body image and eating concerns are easier to overcome if they’re recognized early.
 You can take action on your own or with support from friends, family or professionals.

-- Explore the “What Next” options below to learn about the early signs and help you decide on steps you can take.
+- Explore the “What Next” options below to learn about the early signs and help you decide on steps to take.